mkdrake37/seams/_practice/w1/d0/io.md

 ---
-title: IO - Why, What, When, Where, and sometimes How
+title: IO - Building a football database
 ---

 The goal: